 One of the most important things to consider, while making Panna Cotta is the right balance between fat and gelatin.
 If you are using a larger amount of liquid or if you replace cream with milk, soy milk or any other plant-based milk, the amount of gelatin needs to be adjusted upwards.

 As we already explained, Panna Cotta means “cooked milk” in Italian.
 However, panna cotta should never be cooked, please make sure to use low heat.
 The high heat would destroy the gelatin and as a result, the mixture would not set.
 Keep in mind when cooking Panna Cotta: Simmer, don’t boil!

 There is nothing more frustrating than having small clumps of gelatin in your delicious Panna Cotta.
 Make sure to follow these steps to ensure a smooth consistency.

 If you use gelatin sheets, let them soak in cold water until they are bloomed.
 Then squeeze the excess liquid out of the gelatin sheets, before using it.

 If you use gelatin powder or granulate, sprinkle the powder over cold water and do not add all at once as it won’t dissolve properly.

 When the gelatin has bloomed properly, add it to the warm mixture.
 Never to the cold as it will form lumps.
 To increase the chance of no clumps, you can pour the mixture through a sieve, before portioning it.

-Attention with Pineapple, Kiwis and more
+Additions like Pineapple, Kiwis and more